 Once you’re done, the settings should look like this:

 Onsite notification feed: summary

 The onsite notification feed is a new yet familiar way to engage website visitors.
 As you can see from the success stories above, online businesses achieve different marketing goals, from driving traffic to product pages to increasing AOV.

-To try a notification feed on your website, get a Wisp account.
-We have a 14-day free trial with all features available, and you should be able to launch and convert your visitors even from day one.
+To try a notification feed on your website, get a Wisepops account.
+We have a 14-day free trial with all features available, and you should be able to convert visitors even from day one.